Brightness

-Brightness is an attribute of visual perception in which a source appears to be radiating or reflecting light.
-In other words, brightness is the perception elicited by the luminance of a visual target.
+Brightness is an attribute of visual perception in which a source appears to be radiating/reflecting light.
+In other words, brightness is the perception dictated by the luminance of a visual target.
 The perception is not linear to luminance, and relies on the context of the viewing environment (for example, see White's illusion).

 Brightness is a subjective sensation of an object being observed and one of the color appearance parameters of many color appearance models, typically denoted as $Q$.
 Brightness refers to how much light appears to shine from something.
 This is a different perception than lightness, which is how light something appears compared to a similarly lit white object.